 \section{Acknowledgments}

-We’re deeply grateful to the reviewers and our colleagues in the research community for their insightful feedback.
-Special thanks go to biologists Dr. Lawrence P. Petalidis and Dr. Maria Dimitriadi who generously shared their expertise, helping us refine and validate our findings.
+We are deeply grateful to the reviewers and our colleagues in the research community for their insightful feedback.
+We express a special thanks to the biologists Dr. Lawrence P. Petalidis and Dr. Maria Dimitriadi, who generously shared their expertise, helping us refine and validate our findings.
+We gratefully acknowledge Dr. Johannes Lutzeyer for his insightful feedback, which helped us refine and clarify several of the paper’s propositions.
 This project was made possible by the Berzelius resource provided by the Knut and Alice Wallenberg Foundation at the National Supercomputer Centre.